will-leeson/will-leeson.github.io/content/_index.md

 {{< figure class="avatar" src="/to.jpeg" alt="avatar">}}

 My name is Will Leeson.
 I'm a Ph.D. student at the University of Virginia studying under [Matt Dwyer](https://matthewbdwyer.github.io/) and a member of the [LESS LAB](https://less-lab-uva.github.io/).
 I'm originally from Tinley Park, a suburb of Chicago.
 I earned degrees in Computer Science and Data Analytics from Drake University.
-When I'm not working on research, I like to spend my time with friends or doing one of my hobbies (if I'm lucky both).
+When I'm not working on research, I like to spend my time with friends or doing one of my hobbies (if I'm lucky, both).
 These include playing music, cooking, board games, video games, and painting.

 ## Research Interest